Pfizer R&D and Process Development Facility

 |Design Build Mechanical||icon Mechanical|

-The Development Lab is a four-story building, plus a mechanical penthouse.
-Level 1 includes the Lobby and Amenity Spaces (including dining), the Pilot Plant, Solution Prep, Warehouse, Support Areas and Loading Dock.
-Levels 2-4 include the laboratories, office areas, interaction spaces, as well as a Cell Bank Clean Room ISO 7 and an OEB 5 lab space.
+The facility is a three-story structure, with 294,000 SF of developmental lab space and a mechanical penthouse.
+The Development Lab is a three-story building, plus a mechanical penthouse.
+The one-story portion of the building includes a pilot plant, solution prep, warehouse, support areas and loading dock.
+Levels 2, 3, and 4 include the laboratories, office areas, and interaction spaces as well as a Cell Bank Clean Room ISO 7 and OEB 5 Lab space.

-icon Mechanical’s role on projects of this scale and technical detail requires a complete understanding of how every component of the building will operate.
-From the materials of the exterior skin to the light fixture selection has significant impact on how we design and select the right equipment.
-Through many collaborative meetings with all the team members, we were able to develop the best systems—early on in the process.
-It is through this form of Value Engineering that we are able to deliver improved constructability, better system selections, more efficient design and better market pricing.
+Everything ranging from the materials of the exterior skin to the light fixture selection had a significant impact on how our team designed and selected the right equipment.
+It was through many collaborative meetings with all of the team members that we were able to develop the best systems early on in the process.
+It is through this form of value engineering that we are able to deliver: improved constructability, better system selections, highly efficient design and better market pricing.